-In 2015, the ETF published the first report bringing together data on Initial Teacher Education (ITE) from a range of different sources to give us a clear picture of the size and shape of teacher training in FE, and an understanding of who is undertaking this training.
-Our second report is now available.
+Since 2015, the ETF has published reports bringing together data on Initial Teacher Education (ITE) from a range of different sources to give us a clear picture of the size and shape of teacher training in FE, and an understanding of who is undertaking this training.

 Initial teacher education (ITE) presents a diverse picture in the FE sector, and data has always been difficult to collate.
 Training takes places in universities, FE Colleges, and independent training providers, and is accredited by awarding organisations and universities in different combinations.

 - It is clear that people often undergo ITE as part of a career change, or adding teaching to an existing technical profession.